jessicascarborough/432-2021/labs/lab06/lab06_instructions.md

 -   There’s no need to include all of the things that are possible.
 -   We’d be very happy with a modest meaningful step in the right direction.
+-   Something that works for you is definitely the way to go - if that means using something other than RStudio to do the work, so be it.
 -   There’s also no need to spend any money to make this happen, although if you want to purchase a domain name of your own, they are available (for instance through Google Domains) very cheaply (under